LuisRusso/PamUUID/README.md

 elsewhere.
 If the directory exists then insert the pendrive you intend to use and list the directory again.
 Check that a new file appears.
 The name of the file corresponds to the uuid of the filesystem in the drive.
-It will be unique to your system but it should have the folowing format:
+It will be unique to your system and it should have the folowing format:

 * For most filesystems 32 hex digits separated as xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx (version 4 UUIDs), e.g.,